lluevano/custom_facexzoo/training_mode/README.md

 Edit the configuration in [backbone_conf.yaml](backbone_conf.yaml).
 Detailed description about the configuration can be found in [backbone_def.py](../backbone/backbone_def.py).
 ### Step3: Configure the head
 Edit the configuration in [head_conf.yaml](head_conf.yaml).
 Detailed description about the configuration can be found in [head_def.py](../head/head_def.py).
+Note: You have to check the embedding size configuration in the backbone params and head params.
 ### Step4: Configure the training setting for each mode.
 Edit the configuration in train.sh.
 Detailed description about the configuration can be found in train.py.
 ### Step5: Start training